Deficiency Judgments: Will You Still Owe Money After the Foreclosure?

 How Does a Lender Collect a Deficiency Judgment?

-If the lender does get a deficiency judgment, depending on state law, it may typically use standard collection techniques, like garnishing the borrower's wages, levying a bank account, or attaching a lien to property to compel the borrower to pay it.
+If the lender is able get a deficiency judgment under state law, it may typically use standard collection techniques, like garnishing the borrower's wages, levying a bank account, or attaching a lien to property to compel the borrower to pay it.

 Example.
 Suppose Jonas owes $350,000 on a house he bought for $400,000.
 The lender forecloses, and the home sells at an auction for $300,000.
-In the state where Jonas lives, the lender may file a lawsuit after the foreclosure seeking the difference between the sale price and the amount owed on the loan—in this case, $50,000.
+In the state where Jonas lives, the lender may file a lawsuit after the foreclosure, seeking the difference between the sale price and the amount owed on the loan—in this case, $50,000.
 This amount is what Jonas must pay.
-Once the lender gets a deficiency judgment, the lender may use the judgment to go after Jonas' paycheck, perhaps through wage garnishment, or take money from his bank account with a levy.
+Once the lender gets the deficiency judgment, the lender may use the judgment to go after Jonas' paycheck, perhaps through wage garnishment, or take money from his bank account with a levy.
+Jonas might, depending on state law, be able to protect some of his money by filing exemptions.

 But a deficiency judgment is an unsecured debt, like credit card debt.
 So, you might be able to discharge the debt in bankruptcy.
 And many states put restrictions on wage garnishments.